Home heating systems

 An alternative to using gas, electricity, oil or LPG to heat your home is to install a biomass or wood heating system.
 These burn organic material, such as logs or wood pellets, to provide heat and hot water.

 Most people buy a wood burning stove to help make their living room more cosy.
 But you can also connect the stove to a boiler to heat your hot water and the rest of your home.

 To find out more about wood burners, including whether or not they can really help cut your energy bill, see our detailed guide to wood burning stoves.

-There are a number of ways you can generate your own energy at home from low or zero carbon microgeneration technology.
+Another option for heating your home is generating your own energy from low or zero carbon microgeneration technology.

-Making your own energy, instead of using mains gas and electricity, reduces your carbon footprint.
-It also means you’re less dependent on sources of energy that are increasingly subject to global demand, and are likely to have high and volatile prices in future.
+Making your own heat, instead of using mains gas and electricity, or other fossil fuel heating, reduces your carbon footprint.
+It also means you’re less dependent on sources of energy that are increasingly subject to global demand, and are therefore likely to have high and volatile prices in future.

 Generating your own electricity

 You can also generate your own electricity from solar panels, or wind turbines.
 Usually homeowners install solar PV panels to power their electrical appliances, or even charge an electric vehicle, rather than to power central heating.
 Solar panels will generate most electricity during periods of bright sunshine, which are less likely to coincide with when you want to use your heating.

 For more information on generating your own electricity, see our guides to installing solar panels and wind turbines at home.